tattietech/Glasgow-Council-App/README.md

 # Glasgow Council App

+> **Note**: This is an academic project created while I was studying Software Engineering.
+The SDK versions and build tools reflect the time of development and are documented as-is for historical accuracy.
+It is not live nor will it be maintained any further.

 An Android application for the City of Glasgow Council, developed as a final HND assessment project.
 This app provides Glasgow residents and visitors with information about local attractions, events, and travel options, with user accounts and a community rating/comment system.

-> **Note**: This is an academic project created for HND assessment purposes.
-The SDK versions and build tools reflect the time of development and are documented as-is for historical accuracy.

 ## Overview